bangbangcon/bangbangcon.github.io/conduct.md

   sexual reference used as a joke).
 So before your talk, take one more look over your slides and prep material in this light -- and if you explicitly plan to include sexual or violent content, consider how you can contextualize it.
-(One more note on this: if you plan to include graphically violent content, please do let us know in advance.)
+(If you plan to include *graphically* violent content, please do let us know in advance.)

 * **Talk to the experts.**  !!Con thrives at the intersection of computers and the human experience.
 Many of us have become experts in technologies